Black or White (Steve Harley & Cockney Rebel song): Release

 "Black or White" was released as single in November 1975, preceding the release of Timeless Flight by three months.
 Despite the band's UK chart success earlier in 1975 with the number-one single "Make Me Smile (Come Up and See Me)" and its top 20 follow-up "Mr. Raffles (Man, It Was Mean)", "Black or White" failed to enter the UK Singles Chart.
-It did however reach number two in the BMRB's UK Breakers Chart on 22 November 1975, which would have been equal to number 52 in the UK Singles Chart at a time when the national chart only ran to the top 50.
+It did however reach number two in the UK Star Breakers Chart on 29 November 1975.

 In his 1975 interview with Record Mirror & Disc, Harley complained that the song's lack of success was due to the limited airplay it received on BBC Radio, "I'm very proud of the track.
 It isn't getting BBC airplay though, and I feel very let down by them.
 However, it is encouraging that the few people who have heard the record on the smaller commercial stations have liked it enough to go out and buy it."
 Speaking of the single's chart failure to Record Mirror & Disc in early 1976, Harley commented, "I knew it was either going to be massive – top three – or a complete stiff.
 It turned out to be a stiff."
 Later in 2011, Harley was also critical of EMI's handling of the release, commenting, "They didn't get it in the right shops at the right time and promote it properly."

+The commercial failure of the single had an impact on Harley.
+He admitted to Sounds in 1976, "I went through a terrible period of depression.
+I was in a state of shock about something.
+Maybe it was the single 'Black or White' not taking off.
+I don't like fading.
+I'd be in my manager's office having a quick look at the music papers.
+Not a mention of me.
+I'd get really strung out thinking, 'Have they forgotten me already?'
+I really believed I [was] finished."

 "Black or White" was released by EMI Records as a 7-inch single in the UK, the Netherlands, Belgium, Germany, Italy and Japan.
 The B-side is a live version of "Mad, Mad Moonlight", an album track originally recorded for the band's 1975 album The Best Years of Our Lives.
 This version was recorded live at the Hammersmith Odeon, London, on 14 April 1975.